Employment and employee benefits in Hong Kong: overview

 Written employment contract

-The law does not require an employment contract to be in writing, so it is possible to have an oral employment contract.
+Hong Kong law does not require an employment contract to be in writing.
+It is possible to have an oral employment contract.

-Some of the key terms implied by the EO that cannot be contracted out of concern:
+Some of the key terms implied by the EO that cannot be contracted out of (to the detriment of the employee) concern: